Undergrounding Hydro Wires – If not on Main Street during Renewal, then when?

 lowest possible credit cost for not providing the proposed relocated overhead wiring system

-8. Despite several meetings and discussions regarding the above, the city continually maintained the
+($0.24M – based on 10% of the undergrounding estimate). - Despite several meetings and discussions regarding the above, the city continually maintained the

 city’s Underground Wiring Policy (UWP)

 does not permit hydro burial, except when a “case” for the undergrounding is identified and brought to Ottawa City Council.
-OOECA was advised the “case” would not be made by the city staff or its consultants.
+OOECA was advised the “case” would not be made by the city staff or its consultants. - OOECA provided the city with an electrical contractor’s detailed cost estimate in the amount of

 $1.11M, for the same scope of work as HO estimate.
 OOECA made suggestions for savings –